 Precut pages are used in sheet-fed printing, making them less suitable for printing high volumes of designs.
 On the other hand, sheet-fed enables printing on various materials such as cardboard, plastic, and metal.
 It doesn’t feed paper rolls through the press; instead, they feed precut pages.
 Sheet-fed machines are not as cost-effective as web offset machines for high-volume printing.
 They are, however, simpler to use.

 High-quality pictures like trademarks, instruction manuals, and magazines are printed using the quick set offset process.
 These printing machines quickly set and are slow to dry, allowing the printing machine to preserve ink.
 However, the aspect that makes this type more special than offset printing is that the printed objects can dry swiftly and save a lot of precious time.

 Stages Of Offset Lithography

 There’s a complete cycle involving different steps for the execution of offset lithography.
 Following are the basic steps that are part of the offset printing process:

 The design is the foundation of the custom printing process.
 It greatly helps when deciding on the right color combination, layout, logo placement, and finishing options.
-The Legacy Printing is here to help you out with the design.
+Legacy Printing is here to help you out with the design.
 We offer a free-of-cost design support service where you can communicate with expert designers and take their vital input on which style looks better.

-Now comes the stage in which the printed materials are produced through the press machine.
+Now comes the stage where the printed materials are produced through the press machine.
 In offset printing, the color is not directly applied to the paper.
 Instead, metal plates transfer the design on rubber blanket cylinders.
 As a result, the image gets printed on paper with higher quality and precision.
 The result is a professional look with entirely engraved artwork on the surface.

-The final touch is given to the printed design, and the professionals trim, cut, and apply the finishing options to match the exact specifications requested by the client.
+The final touch is given to the printed design, and the professionals trim, cut, and apply the finishing options to match the specifications requested by the client.
 The final product is then packed and delivered to the client.